 After 30 years of producing great estimating and project management software, Pronamics is well-positioned to know many experienced and successful estimators.
 This year, we are taking the opportunity to interview some of them, and get their thoughts and wisdom around this unique and challenging field.

-Today’s featured estimator is Phil Bird.
+Today’s featured estimator is Bruce Fletcher.

-PHIL BIRD – Estimator extraordinaire
+BRUCE FLETCHER – Estimator extraordinaire

 Is estimating a good job/career?

-Any advice for younger estimators?
+Do you have any advice for younger estimators?